FAQs

 • When should I check my residual limb and what should I look for?

-It's important to inspect your residual limb daily for any skin changes.
-If you notice redness, blisters, drainage, severe swelling, or pain, contact your prosthetist immediately.
-These symptoms could indicate potential issues that need prompt attention.
+You should inspect your residual limb every day for any skin changes, especially if you are using prosthetic feet in Louisville, KY.
+If you notice redness, blisters, drainage, severe swelling, or pain, you should call your prosthetist immediately.

 • What makes Louisville prosthetics different from other companies in the area?